 - Supply and demand

 Door-to-door, terminal-to-terminal or expedited service preferences can also affect the final shipping cost.
-To get a better idea of the economics of car shipping price, read this post.
 Always remember one thing: do not choose an auto transport company based on car shipping price only.
-Here is why.

 Should you get a car shipping insurance?